cibulka/next-jss-bug/README.md

 This repository serves as a reproduction for the bug with [react-jss](https://github.com/cssinjs/jss).
+The issue is [here](https://github.com/cssinjs/jss/issues/1231).

 # Installation